2015–2016 New Zealand flag referendums: Retrospectives from key figures

-Years after the referendum, John Key said his biggest regret was being unable to change the flag.
+Years after the referendum, former Prime Minister John Key said his biggest regret was being unable to change the flag.
 He still believed the country should adopt a unique flag design to increase its sense of national pride, pointing out how proud Americans are of their national flag.
 He also believed that as a small country, New Zealand still needs "a symbol that is ours" to raise its profile and make its identity more well-known overseas.
 In hindsight, he blamed opposition parties for politicising the referendum and turning it a vote on him personally.
 If he could go back in time, he would have "pushed harder" and changed the flag without a referendum, as the public would become accustomed to a new design after it became official.

 Flag Consideration Panel member Malcolm Mulholland said he wasn't sure if the Lockwood flag designs were the best selections for the referendum.
 According to Mulholland, the Lockwood flags were chosen as compromise designs that were "a bob each way", as they combined the silver fern with elements from the current flag to appeal to people who were indecisive about flag change.
 In hindsight, he would have chosen a purely silver fern based design, as he observed the public warming up to a flag change later in the debate.

+Former Attorney-General Chris Finlayson (who was Attorney-General and a minister in John Key's government) commented in his memoir of the John Key years that "I think that New Zealand's flag is out of date and boring, and that we need to make a change but, thanks to the antics of the opposition parties I don't think this will be achieved for many years.
+I also think simplicity is the answer – everyone, for example, knows the French flag and (because of Russia's invasion) the Ukraine flag.
+The options that were devised for a new flag were too complex, and I think that could have been part of the reason why the referendum was defeated."